meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot.md

 late I had begun to pity him, but as soon as I saw that he was dead, I burst into a flood of tears.
 It was the second death I had known, and the sorrow of the first was still fresh in my heart.

+# :x reasonweak
+Stroke last chapter left him bedridden
+# :x yellowjack
+Another name for Yellow Fever, a viral disease spread by mosquitoes that can cause fever, headache, nausea, and vomiting.
+Common in parts of Africa and South America
+# :x summons
+Pirate summons, means he's bust very soon.
+# :x map
+Because of the map - we have evidence of this when the raid the Inn shortly after the Hawkins' took it and some money and left.
+# :x arrests
+This ends up happening shortly after, and of those who come few make it out alive and well - Pew is crushed by a horse to start with.
+# :x rumod
+He overdoses on rum and dies from another stroke at the end of the chapter.
+# :x pew
+Pew - the blind man.
+Gives the Captain a black spot and a stroke.
+# :x maptaking
+When they take the map?
+When he has to hand what he got from flint over?
+It would make sence, and is just after Hawkins and co take the map.